 Donna Hapac’s sculptures are well-known in the Chicago region as works that utilize an unusual sculpting material – malleable and natural reed and waxed linen – to create what she calls “drawings in space”.
 Recently, the artist has also been exploring the medium of constructions in wood.
 Her sculptures evoke the natural forms of animals and plants to “inspire an appreciation for the beauty to be discovered and preserved in our natural environment”.
-She writes:

 “I identify with Post-Minimal artists, in my use of simple or unconventional materials and processes, combined with a formalist aesthetic.
 The approach is experimental and intuitive, following the materials and responding to possibilities as they arise.”

 In one respect, Svendsen’s cast bronze and Hapac’s woven reed can be seen as opposite ends of a spectrum – one emphasizes physical strength and a kind of maleness while the other references a largely female tradition of weaving.
 Both present powerful and beautiful works.